BridgesLab/FellowshipWorkshopDocuments/Sponsor_Statement.md

 The sponsor's statement contains two key pieces of information.

-1. The sponsors training record and ability to support the fellow
+1. The sponsor's training record and ability to support the fellow
-2. The sponsors view of the training plan
+2. The sponsor's view of the training plan

 The training plan as described by the sponsor should be the same as your [Training Plan](Training_Plan.md), but this is a good opportunity to use this as a second opportunity to frame what you need for training, why it matters, and how it will be provided.

-## Review Criteria
+## Review Criteria (Need to Update for new PA)

 * Does the candidate have the potential to develop into an independent and productive researcher?
 * Does the candidate demonstrate commitment to a research career in the future?